Senzing/code-snippets-v4/csharp/README.md

     set Path=%SENZING_PATH%\er\lib;%Path%
     ```

+## Using Example Code

+Senzing encourages and allows you to freely copy the provided example code and modify it to your own needs as you
+see fit.
+However, please refer to the [Global Suppression Notes] to understand how to best adapt the example code
+to your own coding project.

 ## Building

 The C# snippets can built using the `dotnet build [project-name]` command under each directory.
 They can be run using `dotnet run --project [project-name]` command.
 Attempting to run a snippet will also trigger building it.